 You will need to indicate your food preference in a form that will be provided to you on arrival into the quarantine centre.

-Q. The quarantine fees as well are extremely high, can something be done to help us? > > The quarantine fees charged are by the government and these are fixed.
-However, if you are facing any financial > difficulties you may want to apply for a hardship fund which you can apply online at our website.
-You may refer to the > fees and scholarship section on our website. > > Q. Can a family member travel with me?
+Q. The quarantine fees as well are extremely high, can something be done to help us?

+The quarantine fees are fixed and charged by the government.
+However, if you are facing any financial difficulties you may want to apply for a hardship fund which you can apply online.

+Q. Can a family member travel with me?
 Will they be allowed to be quarantined in the same room as me?

 Only students are allowed.
 Under current regulations, all dependent pass holders are not allowed to enter Malaysia.

 Q. Can I choose not to travel since dependents aren’t allowed to accompany me?